bansodeashish24/angular-child-mf-1/README.md

  ✅  Support to import custom web components created as Angular Elements.
 (Using CUSTOM_ELEMENTS_SCHEMA).

+## Note:
+This project must be used with a container or shell micro-frontend.
+The reference for which can be found here [Container Micro-Frontend Project](https://github.com/bansodeashish24/angular-container-mf)

 ## Development server

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 14.0.3.